madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

             new_y (int): y coordinate of thwere to move the Box.

     .select()
-        Changes the Box outline along with the color of it's Connections to green.
+        Changes the Box outline along with the color of its Connections to the select color.

     .search_highlight_secondary()
         Applies the secondary search highlight style to the Box.
 Changes outline color and Connections colors.
 Will